PassportNew Zealand

 What matters most for this specific document

-The biggest rejection risk is not the same on every route.
+The biggest rejection risk is not the same on every page.

 Passport photos usually fail on basic presentation details: face position, clean background, glare, and over-editing.

-• Submission route in source data: print or offline
+• Submission: print or offline

 • Do not ignore glasses and glare guidance: Eyes should stay clearly visible, with no glare on the lenses.